bohanzhu/test_doc/README.md

 See our [pretrained models](#Sheeko-Pretrained-Models-Resource) website to download our pretrained models.

-In our walkthrough we download the [ptm-im2txt-incv3-mlib-cleaned-3m](https://sheeko.org/downloads/ptm-im2txt-incv3-mlib-cleaned-3m.zip) which is trained on MSCOCO dataset (http://cocodataset.org) with 3 million steps.
+In our walkthrough we use the [ptm-im2txt-incv3-mlib-cleaned-3m](https://sheeko.org/downloads/ptm-im2txt-incv3-mlib-cleaned-3m.zip) which is trained on MSCOCO dataset (http://cocodataset.org) with 3 million steps.

 #### Next let's get the test images for inference.